Christmas Timeline of the Biblical Account

 Late 4 BC to Early 3 BC

 - Herod died in 4 BC in Jericho and was buried in Herodion approximately 25 miles away.
 Reports are that the procession travelled with the body one mile per day.
-So it was likely 3 BC when he was buried.7 Herod's son Archelaus took over (Matthew 2:22).
+So it was likely 3 BC when he was buried.6 Herod’s son Archelaus succeeded him (Matthew 2:22).

 Early 3 BC